 A Berry Pavlova Wreath is an Australian Classic!
 Popular year round, but specifically at Christmastime, or during the holidays.
 Nothing says Australian Christmas to me like a fresh baked Pavlova, topped with fresh fruit.

 What is Pavlova Dessert?

 It’s still hotly debated if this is an Australian dessert or a New Zealand invention.
 I'm not wading into that territory.
 Both nations love this delicious dessert.
-They say Pavlova was created in honour of the Russian ballerina, Anna Pavlova, when she toured Australia and New Zealand in the early 20th century.
+They say Pavlova was created in honour of the Russian ballerina, Anna Pavlova, when she toured Australia and New Zealand in the 1920's.

 Honestly, you can place any fruit that you love on a Pavlova.
-Traditionally, you will see it topped with fresh tropical fruits, although there are many variations now.
-In Australia, it's affectionately called a Pav for short and can be topped with many different sweet toppings.
-I make this recipe for Australia Day too (the red, white and blue colors on our flag).
+Traditionally, you will see it topped with fresh tropical fruits, although there are many variations.
+Pavlova with Berries is the perfect dessert to make for Australia Day (red white and blue flag).
 Here are some Pavlova topping ideas;

-- Add some Banana, although change color when exposed to air, but I love the flavor it brings
+- Add Banana - although they change color when exposed to air, but I love the flavor it brings

 - Forest Berries - Raspberries, Blueberries, Blackberries

-- Drizzle Passionfruit Curd or Lemon Curd before adding fruits
+- Curds - Drizzle Passionfruit Curd or Lemon Curd over the cream for a nice tang

 - Black Forest Pavlova - canned cherries topped with shaved chocolate

 - Make it Festive - substitute raspberries with Sugared Cranberries and fresh mint leaves